kasradaneshvar/GmailChecker/README.md

 Gmail Checker uses Atom throw a feed reader to receive new emails alerts.
 The Gmail Checker will light when you will receive new emails and show you the number of your unread emails.
 Your unread emails are displayed as a menu when you click on the Gmail Checker icon.
-The Gmail inbox is checked at a frequency of 5 minuts by default, but you can modify the frequency in the settings
+The Gmail inbox is checked at a frequency of 5 minuts by default, but you can modify the frequency in the settings.

 SETTINGS